Raynes/clojail/README.markdown

 You can get this library from clojars via Leiningen.

 First, add `[clojail "0.5.0"]` to your project.clj.
-After than, just run `lein deps.
+After than, just run `lein deps`.

 Because clojail employs the JVM's built in sandboxing, you'll need to have a `~/.java.policy` file to define permissions for your own